projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 PCI Host Bridge and Hierarchy
 =============================

-There is PCI host bridge emulation in DM.
-The bus hierarchy is determined by acrn-dm command line input.
+The DM provides PCI host bridge emulation.
+The ``acrn-dm`` command-line input determines the bus hierarchy.
 Using this command line, as an
 example:

 .. code-block:: bash